Stress-linked pairs of vertices and the generic stress matroid: Concluding remarks

-In closing, we would like to briefly consider the applications of the ideas presented in this paper in a wider context.
-Rigidity theory is mainly concerned with the study of the homogeneous polynomial map $m_{d,G} : \CC^{nd} \rightarrow \CC^E$.
+In closing, let us briefly consider the applications of the ideas presented in this paper in a wider context.
+Rigidity theory is mainly concerned with the study of the homogeneous polynomial map $m_{d,G} : (\CC^{d})^V \rightarrow \CC^E$.
 A key feature of this map is that it is quadratic, and hence the entries of its Jacobian matrix are linear polynomials.
-This implies that for a stress $\omega$, the stress kernel $\stresskernel{d}{G}(\omega)$ is linear, and in particular it is an irreducible affine variety.
-Similarly, the shared stress kernel $\sharedstresskernel{d}(G,p)$ of any configuration $p \in \CC^{nd}$ is linear and hence irreducible.
+This implies that for any vector $\omega \in \CC^E$, the stress kernel $\stresskernel{d}{G}(\omega)$ is linear, and in particular it is an irreducible affine variety.
+Similarly, the shared stress kernel $\sharedstresskernel{d}(G,p)$ of any configuration $p \in (\CC^{d})^V$ is linear and hence irreducible.

-There are a number of other problems which can be phrased as questions about an algebraic matroid given by the image of some homogeneous polynomial map $f$.
-Often $f$ maps some configuration space into $\RR^E$ or $\CC^E$, where $E$ is the edge set of a (hyper-)graph, see \cite{cruickshank.etal_2023,rosen.etal_2020}.
-For each such problem the analogue of the shared stress kernel can be defined, and whenever this space is irreducible, at least for generic points of the configuration space, we can also define an analogue of stress-linked vertex pairs (or more generally stress-linked hyperedges).
-This is the case, for example, in low-rank matrix completion problems, where the associated polynomial map is given by the standard dot product and hence is quadratic, see \cite{kiraly.etal_2015,singer.cucuringu_2010}.
-Applying our methods (in particular, the analogues of \cref{theorem:nongloballylinked,theorem:sparsity}) to this problem leads to a linear upper bound on the number of known entries in a minimally generically uniquely completable partial matrix over $\RR$.
-Note that, in contrast with graph rigidity, in the case of matrix completion ``being uniquely completable over $\RR$'' is not a generic property (and thus is not the same as ``being uniquely completable over $\CC$''), see \cite{jackson.etal_2016}.
+There are other natural problems that can be phrased as questions about an algebraic matroid given by the image of some homogeneous polynomial map $f$.
+Often $f$ maps some configuration space into $\RR^E$ or $\CC^E$, where $E$ is the edge set of a (hyper-)graph, see~\cite{cruickshank.etal_2023,rosen.etal_2020}.
+For each such problem, the analog of the shared stress kernel can be defined, and whenever this space is irreducible, at least for generic points of the configuration space, we can also define an analog of stress-linked vertex pairs (or more generally, stress-linked hyperedges).

+This is the case, for example, in the low-rank matrix completion problem, where the associated polynomial map is given by the standard dot product and hence is quadratic, see~\cite{kiraly.etal_2015,singer.cucuringu_2010}.
+Applying the methods of this paper to this problem leads to an analog of \cref{theorem:sparsity}, giving a linear upper bound on the number of known entries in a minimally generically uniquely rank-$r$ completable partial matrix over $\RR$.
+Note that, in contrast with graph rigidity, in the case of matrix completion ``being uniquely completable over $\RR$'' is not a generic property (and thus is not the same as ``being uniquely completable over $\CC$''), see~\cite{jackson.etal_2016}.
 It would be interesting to understand the structure of the associated ``generic stress matroid'' in this case.